 As some additional equipment would be required, including weighers where industry requires a greater degree of control, this figure will increase.
-No estimate can be made unless individual mill set-up is costed but for practical reasons the \$30,000 has been increased conservatively to \$50,000.
+No estimate can be made unless individual mill set-up is costed.
+For practical reasons the \$30,000 has been increased conservatively to \$50,000 assuming one flour stream line only per mill is set up with the new feeder equipment.

-Even with the expected costs based on overseas data increasing to \$50,000 per mill, there is a significant difference between this figure and that quoted in the Elliott Report.
+Even with the expected costs based on overseas data increasing to \$50,000 per mill, there is a significant difference between this figure and that quoted in the Eliott Report.
 This difference has been explained previously given the different risk profiles taken.